-Why meditate when most of us do not slow down long enough to examine our own state of mind at a particular time.
+Why meditate when most of us do not slow down long enough to examine our own state of mind at a particular time in our lives.

 We get angry, for example, and act out in some way, being sarcastic, slamming things, yelling, or even hitting things, sometimes even a living being such as a pet or loved one.